Price Position and Structural State

 Momentum, Volatility, and Indicator Pressure

-DOGE's volatility profile is controlled rather than stretched.
-ATR% reads 4.57, close to the bottom of its full historical range.
-Bollinger Band width% reads 18.83, close to the bottom of its full historical range.
-20-day Volume Z-score is -0.87.
-Range expansion is not leading the setup right now.
+DOGE remains in a low-volatility setup.
+ATR% reads 4.43, close to the bottom of its full historical range, and Bollinger Band width% reads 10.05, close to the bottom of its full historical range.
+20-day Volume Z-score is -0.59, so participation is not forcing a broader move yet.

 Broader Market Regime